solid/specification/CONTRIBUTING.md

 ### Discussions

-If you'd like help troubleshooting a pull request you're working on, have a great new idea, or want to share implementation feedback, join us in [Solid specification chat](https://gitter.im/solid/specification).
+If you'd like help troubleshooting a pull request (PR) you're working on, have a great new idea, or want to share implementation feedback, join us in [Solid specification chat](https://gitter.im/solid/specification).